HadiIsmail955/NFLFormation-Foundation-Models/Data/data_convertor/readMe.txt

 ### Second step
 Running classify_image_roles.py
 ### description
-the code allow user to classify the team with the atack possition and diffence possition and give the formate of offnsive team, as well blur ref and unknown player in image and can be unblured.
+the code allow user to classify the team with the atack possition and diffence possition and give the formate of offnsive team, as well blur ref and unknown player in image and can be unblured, we are able to place the offnsiveside olways on one side by flipping image horizontally.
 aproched:
 pick the bbox of catigory 1 if atack or defense and the catigory 3 will be the oppsite automaticly:
 ATTACK_FIRST_KEY => "a"